caprenter/shelvoke-drewry/docs/Types.md

 background: '/assets/Images5/F7.jpg'
 ---

-# Shelvoke &amp; Drewry Refuse Collection Vehicle types.
+# Shelvoke &amp; Drewry Refuse Collection Vehicle types

 This page aims to offer guidance in recognising a Shelvoke &amp; Drewry refuse collection vehicle and arriving at an approximate manufacturing date.